Types of Degrees Air Transportation Majors Are Getting

 |Hispanic or Latino||63|

-Students from other countries are interested in Air Transport, too.
+Air Transport appeals to people across the globe.
 About 12.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia